Primary 1 Readiness: 30 Skills Your Child Needs (2027 Checklist)

 3. Blend CVC words

-Sound out and blend three-letter words: c-a-t = cat, d-o-g = dog, s-u-n = sun.
+Sound out and read three-letter words: c-a-t, d-o-g, s-u-n.
 This is the core phonics skill.
-If your child can do this, they can learn to read.
+If your child can do this, they can learn to read anything.
+We practised this for about five minutes every night — just grabbing random CVC words and sounding them out together.

 4. Recognise 30-50 sight words